woraamy/git-commands/README.md

 ## Basics

 1. When using Git locally, what are these?
 Define each one in a sentence
-   * Staging area -
+   * Staging area - An area between the working directory and repository where changed files are stored before they are committed to the repository.
-   * Working copy -
+   * Working copy - Code that hasn't been pushed to git and is in the working directory
-   * master -
+   * master - Default branch of the project
-   * HEAD -
+   * HEAD - A reference that points to the latest commit in the current branch

 2. When you install git on a new machine (or in a new user account) you should perform these 2 git commands to tell git your name and email.
 These values are used in commits that you make:
    ```
-   # Git configuration commands for a new account
+   git config --global user.name "<name>"
+   git config --global user.email <email>

    ```

 3. There are 2 ways to create a local Git repository.
-Briefly descibe each one:
+Briefly describe each one:
-   - todo: describe first way to create a local repo
-   - todo: describe second way to create a local repo
+   - Taking a local directory and turn it into a Git repository
+   - Cloning an existing Git repository from other places such as GitHub

 ## Adding and Changing Things